 Click here for an index to the deeds for 406 Marlborough, and click here for further information on the land on the south side of Marlborough between Hereford and Massachusetts Avenue.

 By the 1889-1890 winter season, Frederic and Susan Dexter had made 406 Marlborough their home.
 They previously had lived at 1 Spruce.

 Frederic Dexter died in March of 1895.
 Susan Dexter continued to live at 406 Marlborough.

-In about 1897, she was living elsewhere and 406 Marlborough was the home of Col. Henry Strugis Russell and his wife, Mary Hathaway (Forbes) Russell.
+In 1897, she was living elsewhere and 406 Marlborough was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They also maintained a residence, Home Farm, in Milton.
 Col. Russell had been named Boston Fire Commissioner in April of 1896, after which he maintained a residence in Boston as well as in Milton.
 He formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
 By 1898, they had moved to 24 Commonwealth.

 406 Marlborough was not listed in the 1918 and 1919 Blue Books.